 Easter Scavenger Hunt

-He hasn’t asked for an Easter scavenger hunt, but I already know it’s coming so I went and created this one ahead of time.
-I’m planning to use it Easter morning to lead him to his Easter basket hidden somewhere in the house!
-Right before we try out one of these Easter egg hunts!
+I’m planning to use this Easter basket scavenger hunt Easter morning to lead my boys to their Easter basket hidden somewhere in the house!
+Right before we try out one of these creative Easter egg hunt ideas!

 You could totally use it for anything else too – maybe hide eggs at each of the locations or little surprises along the way like I did.